randyqx/public/signed-commits.md

 # Signed git commits

-This is a hack from srs on how to enforce a policy that commits to a git repository are pgp signed by the committer.
+This is a hack developed by sra for enforcing a policy that commits to a git repository are pgp signed by the committer.
 The purpose is to provide attribution of all changes and, one hopes, thereby deter malicious commits.